 Back in Svalbard we have the opportunity to explore beautiful fjords and islands on the northwestern coast of Spitsbergen.
 Here we seek the full range of Arctic wildlife in one of the world’s most impressive polar desert environments.

-*Please note: Cruises in 2019 start and end in Longyearbyen (Svalbard), but do not include exploration of Spitsbergen.
+*Please note: Cruises start and end in Longyearbyen (Svalbard), but do not include exploration of Spitsbergen.